 Shot 2: HubSpot Marketing Feature of the Week

-Shot 3: Sales Tip of the Week
+Shot 3: HubSpot Sales Feature of the Week

 Shot 4: HubSpot Extra of the Week

 How to trigger workflows based on a contact property changing: